MISSION STATEMENT

 Assignment Books/Agendas

-Students in grades K – 8 will use homework agendas provided by the school.
+Students in K will receive a homework folder.
+Students in grades 1 – 8 will be given an agenda.
 The agenda will help keep students organized and serve as a communication tool between parents and teachers.
 It is the responsibility of the parents to check and sign their child’s agenda daily to ensure homework is being completed.
+Teachers will check agendas daily.

 Homework Policy

-The objective of homework assignments is to develop initiative, responsibility and self-direction within the student.
+The objective of homework assignments is to develop initiative, responsibility, and self-direction within the student.
 The time necessary for doing homework will vary according to the grade level.
-Reading logs must be completed and signed every night, In grade K – 4th, it is counted as a homework assignment.
+Reading logs must be completed and signed every night in grades K – 4th; it is counted as a homework assignment.
 If a child seems to be spending an excessive amount of time on homework assignments, a conference with his/her teacher(s) may be in order.
-Students who do not complete homework assignments will receive detention the next school day.

 Late or Missing Homework Policy